The Parish Council Heat Network Committee

 What is meant by 'Green Heating'?

-Our small Shoreham team, like many of you, want to have access to greener heating and wholeheartedly support the move towards zero carbon.
+We're working on a definition that this is any form of home heating which emits significantly less carbon than current methods.
+The most polluting source of heat energy is coal, then oil, then gas and then electricity from the grid (now about 40% renewable) and finally, individual 100% solar arrays.
+Members of our small Shoreham team, like many of you, want to have access to greener heating and wholeheartedly support the move towards zero carbon.
 We also know that we need to improve the insulation of our leaky homes as best we can.
-Moving to an alternative has to be cost-effective and sympathetic to this Area of Outstanding Natural Beauty.
+Moving to alternatives has to be cost-effective and sympathetic to this Area of Outstanding Natural Beauty.

 - Technical factors - are there accessible sources of heat underground close to the village centre?

 - Economic factors - can we deliver heat into homes at an affordable price?

 - Likely community take up - are there likely to be enough homes signing up to make this viable?

 With funding via the South East Energy Hub, we appointed consultants BHESCo and RINA Tech to assess the viability of a village-wide heat network in Shoreham.
 Separately, the Green Heating team established an insulation initiative on how to improve the energy efficiency of our homes and published a booklet (attached below) which outlines measures to improve the energy efficiency of your home.
 You may decide to tackle some of these yourself but we have also been talking to local and reliable contractors that can offer other services eg to install insulation or heat pumps.
 Residents who are interested can contact us via firstname.lastname@example.org.

 We are hugely grateful for all the supported provided by members of the community who have:

 - helped to make sure that information getting out there was accurate - and to bust any myths

 - shared energy data for their homes

 - offered support to friends and neighbours to get involved